 The guide may ask you frequently if you’re having fun or not because it is important that you’re happy and enjoying the journey.

 Also Read: Top 15 Things to Do in Nepal

 Nepali is the national language of Nepal.
 To learn the Nepali language, we must first know the Nepali alphabet.
 The Nepali alphabet is just like the English alphabet but with more sounds.

 There are 26 alphabets in English but in Nepali Languages there are 36 Nepali alphabets that produce different sounds and pronunciations.

 Take a look at the 36 alphabets of the Nepali languages below.

 You just learned the top 10 Nepali words translation of English words and now you also know how to pronounce words in Nepali.

 Tell us in the comment section below if you enjoyed learning the Nepali translation of English words or not.
-They are easy words and used regularly.
+They are easy words and are used regularly.

 Use these Nepali words to interact with Nepali people and surprise them with your good vocabulary.
-It will help you to present yourself friendly and to make friends easily.
+It will help you to present yourself as friendly and to make friends easily.